wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 3.4.10 =
+*  fix little bug if you have lots of lists and have deleted some lists in between others.
+*  make user update cache setting a radio button for clarity

+= Version 3.4.9 =
+*   tweak to bbpress profile link to pickup forums and users slug from the bbpress options in case they are changed.

 = Version 3.4.8 =
 *   Argh: seems other plugin developers have also tried to get around the sometimes missing is_plugin_active function which then causes clashes - workaround designed not to clash and still use wp function when it can.
 *   Add: added a bbpress user profile linktype as per request